 Attractions

 Many men report they first noticed these attractions before puberty—before they felt or understood sexual feelings.
-The feelings were not inherently sexual, but at some point became eroticized.
-Men have social and emotional needs towards other men, and when these needs are not filled in the normal developmental process, they may become sexualized toward those of the same sex.
+The feelings were not inherently sexual, but at some point, became eroticized.
+Men have natural social and emotional needs towards other men, and when these needs are not filled in the normal developmental process, they may become sexualized toward those of the same sex.

 Thus, the attractions may actually be attempts to meet the emotional and identity needs that were not fulfilled in the normal developmental process.
 Ironically, although the needs are felt as sexual, sexual intimacy may not fill such needs.
-The solution is not to suppress the needs nor eroticize them, but to fill the needs through healthy emotional (nonsexual) means.
+The solution is neither to suppress the needs nor eroticize them, but to fill the needs through healthy emotional (nonsexual) means.
 Here, then, is the irony—same-sex attraction may have little to do with sex.
 The needs may not be homosexual, but homoemotional.

 Identity